dcos/dcos-ui/docker/README.md

   **Option 2**.
 Build with a plugins repo

     If you have a repository of plugins to enhance DC/OS UI, you may configure this by passing a URL to the git repo.
-For example: `https://{AUTH_TOKEN}:x-oauth-basic@github.com/my-company/dcos-ui-plugins.git`, where `{AUTH_TOKEN}` would be your generated token from, e.g. https://github.com/settings/tokens.
+You must ensure that the docker container will have access to clone your repo.
+As an example, if you had a private repository of plugins in GitHub you would want to construct this URL: `https://{AUTH_TOKEN}:x-oauth-basic@github.com/{organization}/{repository}.git`, where `{AUTH_TOKEN}` would be your generated token from, e.g. https://github.com/settings/tokens.

     ```sh
     docker build \